Joel Augustus Rogers: Biography

-While living in Chicago in the 1920s, Rogers worked as a Pullman porter and as a reporter for the Chicago Enterprise.
+While living in Chicago in the 1920s, Rogers worked as a Pullman porter and as a reporter for the Chicago Enterprise (a paper later renamed The Chicago World).
 His job of Pullman porter allowed him to travel and observe a wide range of people.
 Through this travel, he was able to feed his appetite for knowledge, by using various libraries in the cities which he visited.
 He self-published the results of his research in several books.

 From "Superman" to Man

 Rogers' first book From "Superman" to Man, self-published in 1917, attacked notions of African inferiority.
 From "Superman" to Man is a polemic against the ignorance that fuels racism.
 The central plot revolves around a debate between a Pullman porter and a white racist Southern politician.
 Rogers used this debate to air many of his personal philosophies and to debunk stereotypes about black people and white racial superiority.
 The porter's arguments and theories are pulled from a plethora of sources, classical and contemporary, and run the gamut from history and anthropology to biology.
 Rogers continued to develop ideas that he first expressed in From "Superman" to Man.
 He addresses issues such as the lack of scientific support for the idea of race, the lack of black history told from a black person's perspective, and the fact of intermarriage and unions among peoples throughout history.

 The book reveals Rogers' position on Christianity.
 When the second main character, the Senator asks: "Then you do not advocate Christianity for the Negro?"

 The main character Dixon then answers, "The real Christianity, yes.
 The usual Christianity of the white Gentile with its egotism and self-interest, no."